 Layer 3: EOR employment - When you’ve selected a candidate, hand them off to your EOR for compliant onboarding.
 The candidate signs a locally compliant contract, gets enrolled in benefits, and starts on payroll - all through the provider.

-This three-layer stack turns international hiring from a 3-6 month project into a 2-4 week process.
+Combined, these three layers turn international hiring from a 3-6 month project into a 2-4 week process.
 AI sourcing fills the top of your funnel.
 Your interview process filters it.
-The EOR handles the legal and payroll infrastructure at the bottom.
+The employer of record handles the legal and payroll infrastructure at the bottom.

 For hiring remote developers specifically, this stack is particularly effective.
 Technical talent is globally distributed, timezone overlap matters for collaboration, and the compliance requirements are identical whether you’re hiring an engineer or a marketing manager.